GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 This layer is the source of truth when talking about business rules.
 The manager is responsible to call all services that are required to complete a specific task.

+Since we only create our managers in the REFACTOR step of TDD, the business rule is already tested, so we DO NOT ALWAYS create tests for managers itself.
+Usually, if we feel the need to create tests specific for a manager (for example, the manager has some `prepared_params` method that has a high cyclomatic complexity) we tend to use unit tests to help us quickly and reliably test more scenarios and edge cases than we do at an entrypoint layer.

-Here we want unit tests to help us quickly and reliably test more scenarios and edge cases than we do at an entrypoint layer.
-So we don't necessarily test everything, and assuming other parts of the application are also tested (they should be!), it becomes much easier to simply mock the dependencies and assert their calls.
+So we don't necessarily test everything, and assuming other parts of the application are also tested (they should be!), it becomes much easier to simply spy the dependencies and assert how the manager is communicating with them (mock roles, not objects).

-Following our example, let's say the manager needs to do two operations: update the Hiring status and, as a side effect, update the underlying Job.
-So we know it has to call at least two methods in two different services, named `HiringUpdater.update` and `JobUpdater.update`. `HiringUpdater.update` receives a hash with a hiring key, the attributes to update and returns the updated Hiring; `JobUpdater.update` receives the `job_id` related to the Hiring.
-Let's also not forget that we expect our manager to return the updated Hiring, as we see in the Controller layer.
+Following our example, let's say the manager needs to do two operations: create the hiring, as a side effect, send an email to the candidate hired, ie. So we know it has to call at least two methods in two different services (ie, dependencies), named `HiringCreator.create` and `CandidateMailer.send_hiring_mail`.

+`HiringCreator.create` receives a hash with the attributes to create and returns the created hiring;

+`CandidateMailer.send_hiring_mail` receives the `email` related to the candidate that is been hired.

 ```ruby
 # Use Rspec.instance_double to be able to mock the dependencies